-- For ground mounted systems over 250 kW, a land use permit, when applicable, from the Authority Having Jurisdiction (AHJ) over the project.
-In the event a land use permit is not applicable, written confirmation from the AHJ that no permit is required must be provided. - Documenting Energy Sovereignty Transfer of Ownership: - The Approved Vendor must provide notification and proof of transfer of legal title to photovoltaic generating equipment (e.g., sales or assignment and assumption agreement between the Approved Vendor and the new owner(s), notice of trigger of buyout clause, bill of sale, or similar instrument) to the Program Administrator and the buyer under the REC contract. - The Approved Vendor must also provide a summary explanation of how the transfer meets the terms of the original ILSFA Energy Sovereignty participant contract, including information on: - the cost and timing of the transfer of ownership, - transfer of warranties and insurance, and - cost of ongoing monitoring, maintenance, and insurance within their third-party owner (TPO) or power purchase agreement (PPA) participant contract. - The Approved Vendor must also provide a proof of filing of UCC Notice Removal (UCC-3) (not required if a UCC-1 was never filed) - The Program Administrator may develop and make available a form to facilitate the collection of the preceding items required to document Energy Sovereignty transfer of ownership and to ensure Energy Sovereignty transferees acknowledge their rights and obligations after the transfer - Requirements for systems already energized prior to Illinois Solar for All application: - o GATS or M-RETS unit ID - Document upload: - Ameren Participants: Permission to Operate Packet (PTO) comprised of two approval emails from Ameren Illinois indicating approval to energize and operate - ComEd Participants: signed Certificate of Completion (CoC) including project information - Other utilities and co-ops: signed CoC and supporting documentation as needed to tie to a Distributed Generation facility - Document upload: Net Metering Application Approval Letter (if applicable) - For Residential Solar (Small and Large) and Non-Profit and Public Facilities projects: - Attestation of compliance with all consumer protection and marketing guidelines published by the IPA for marketing activity that occurred after May 10, 2019 - Attestation that the installation contract with the participant is consistent with the disclosure form provided to the participant - Attestation of compliance with all installation contract requirements previously published by the IPA (or an attestation that good-faith, diligent attempts to secure a compliant contract amendment for contracts executed before May 10, 2019 were unsuccessful)
+- Documenting Energy Sovereignty Transfer of Ownership: - TheWhen ownership occurs, the Approved Vendor must provide notification and proof of transfer of legal title to photovoltaic generating equipment (e.g., sales or assignment and assumption agreement between the Approved Vendor and the new owner(s), notice of trigger of buyout clause, bill of sale, or similar instrument) to the Program Administrator and the buyer under the REC contract. - The Approved Vendor must also provide a summary explanation of how the transfer meets the terms of the original ILSFA Energy Sovereignty participant contract, including information on: - the cost and timing of the transfer of ownership, - transfer of warranties and insurance, and - cost of ongoing monitoring, maintenance, and insurance within their third-party owner (TPO) or power purchase agreement (PPA) participant contract. - The Approved Vendor must also provide a proof of filing of UCC Notice Removal (UCC-3) (not required if a UCC-1 was never filed) - The Program Administrator may develop and make available a form to facilitate the collection of the preceding items required to document Energy Sovereignty transfer of ownership and to ensure Energy Sovereignty transferees acknowledge their rights and obligations after the transfer - Requirements for systems already energized prior to Illinois Solar for All application: - o GATS or M-RETS unit ID - Document upload: - Ameren Participants: Permission to Operate Packet (PTO) comprised of two approval emails from Ameren Illinois indicating approval to energize and operate - ComEd Participants: signed Certificate of Completion (CoC) including project information - Other utilities and co-ops: signed CoC and supporting documentation as needed to tie to a Distributed Generation facility - Document upload: Net Metering Application Approval Letter (if applicable) - For Residential Solar (Small and Large) and Non-Profit and Public Facilities projects: - Attestation of compliance with all consumer protection and marketing guidelines published by the IPA for marketing activity that occurred after May 10, 2019 - Attestation that the installation contract with the participant is consistent with the disclosure form provided to the participant - Attestation of compliance with all installation contract requirements previously published by the IPA (or an attestation that good-faith, diligent attempts to secure a compliant contract amendment for contracts executed before May 10, 2019 were unsuccessful)

 Project applications are submitted via the online Approved Vendor portal, including data entry and document uploads, after which the Program Administrator reviews them.
-Projects that meet all program Part I requirements will be deemed eligible, which does not guarantee funding but will allow that project to move forward through the Project Selection Protocol.
+Projects that meet all program

+Part I requirements will be deemed eligible, which does not guarantee funding but will allow that project to move forward through the Project Selection Protocol.